RavenfieldCommunity/docs/en/Projects/ravenm.md

 As you downloaded the release, unzip the `.zip` file to `BepInEX\plugins` in game directory, or directly put the plugin `.dll` to `BepInEX\plugins` in game directory.

-Now start the game, there will be a line of build id at the down-left corner of window, if the plugin is installed correctly.
+Now start the game, there will be a line of RavenM info at the down-left corner of window, if the plugin is installed correctly.

 ### Usage